 Portugal gov't punished for austerity measures

-LISBON, Portugal (AP) — Portuguese voters angry about austerity punished the coalition government's senior party in municipal elections, deepening doubts over whether the debt-heavy eurozone country will be able to abide by the demands of its bailout and avoid asking for further financial help.
+LISBON, Portugal (AP) — Portuguese voters angry about austerity have punished the coalition government's senior party in municipal elections.

-Social Democrat leader and Prime Minister Pedro Passos Coelho conceded his party suffered a heavy defeat but said late Sunday he can't halt his unpopular program of tax hikes, pay and pension cuts and reductions in public services because the bailout creditors would stop handing over the rescue funds.
+Even so, Social Democrat leader and Prime Minister Pedro Passos Coelho says he can't halt his unpopular program of tax hikes, pay and pension cuts and reductions in public services.

-An expected third straight year of recession in 2013 and a jobless rate of 16.5 percent have turned many people against the bailout terms, which initially had broad support, including from the Socialist Party.
+But an expected third straight year of recession in 2013 and a jobless rate of 16.5 percent have turned many people against the bailout agreement.